 10 Weirdest NES Games

-The original NES was a miraculous piece of hardware— for many gamers, it became the portal to the first virtual adventures they’d ever have.
-They jumped with Mario, plumbed the depths with Samus, and found the treasure with Link.
-But not every NES adventure was as straightforward as these, oh no. Maybe the developers wanted to break the mold, or maybe they were just plain crazy, but there were a few beautiful weirdo games who slipped into the NES catalogue, managing to simultaneously delight and confuse gamers.
-Here are a few of such oddball pieces of NES history.
+The original NES was a miraculous piece of hardware, but it had some strange titles, which is why we wanted to highlight the 10 Weirdest NES Games.
+For many gamers, it became the portal to the first virtual adventures they’d ever have.
+They jumped with Mario, plumbed the depths with Samus, and found treasures with Link.
+But not every NES adventure was as straightforward as these, oh no. Maybe the developers wanted to break the mold, or maybe they were just plain crazy, but there were a few weird games that made their way into the NES catalogue, managing to simultaneously delight and confuse gamers.
+Here are the 10 Weirdest NES Games in its long and illustrious history.

 Little Nemo the Dream Master

-How many games can you think of that are based on a comic strip from 1905 came out for the NES?
+How many games can you think of that are based on a comic strip from 1905 that came out for the NES?
 Zero.
-Outside of its historical eccentricity, two major factors contribute to Nemo's weirdness: firstly, instead of fighting enemies by using weapons or jumping on them, Nemo first had to befriend animals by giving them candy, and could "ride" the animal, a process which often involved Nemo changing size and/or color.
-Secondly, the game's stages are each set in Nemo's dreams.
-Forget typical levels like "desert," or "ice world," Little Nemo brought you into worlds like the Mushroom Forest, or the toy train level, which has Nemo stuck atop a toy train as it goes through a house filled with animated playthings, evil flying squirrels, and spiked ceilings.
+Outside of its historical eccentricity, two major factors contribute to Nemo’s weirdness: firstly, instead of fighting enemies by using weapons or jumping on them, Nemo first had to befriend animals by giving them candy, and could “ride” the animal, a process which often involved Nemo changing size and/or color.
+Secondly, the game’s stages are each set in Nemo’s dreams.
+Forget typical levels like “desert,” or “ice world,” Little Nemo brought you into worlds like the Mushroom Forest, or the toy train level, which has Nemo stuck atop a toy train as it goes through a house filled with animated playthings, evil flying squirrels, and spiked ceilings.
+What a way to kick off our list of the 10 Weirdest NES Games.

 As a game, there was nothing particularly strange about Yo!
 Noid.
 It was a fairly typical platformer, filled with all of the elements common to the genre.
 What made it strange was that it starred the Noid, the mascot for Domino’s Pizza.
 I guess ’90s Capcom would make a game about friggin’ anything.